lindraaa/auth-nest/README.md

 - Token-based auth and personal access tokens are implemented under `src/modules/auth` and `entities`.
 - Ownership and role guards live under module `guards/` directories.
 - Uploaded files are stored in the `uploads/` folder by default (see `src/config/storage.config.ts`).

-## Contributing

-Contributions are welcome.
-Please open issues for bugs or feature requests and send pull requests for fixes or improvements.

-## License

-This project does not include an explicit license file in the repository.
-Add a `LICENSE` file if you want to specify one (MIT is common for examples).

----

-If you'd like, I can also add an example `.env.example` file and a short `Makefile`/npm script to run the seeders and start the app with sensible defaults.